William Glen (geologist)

-William Glen, Ph.D. (born 1932) is a geologist and historian of science.
-He is a former editor-at-large at Stanford University Press, former visiting scientist/historian at the U.S. Geological Survey, Menlo Park, and is currently visiting scholar at Stanford University in California.
+William Glen (March 14, 1932 – August 13, 2025) was an American geologist and historian of science.
+He was editor-at-large at the Stanford University Press, a visiting scientist/historian at the U.S. Geological Survey, Menlo Park, a visiting scholar at Stanford University in California, and a professor at the College of San Mateo.

+Glen died on August 13, 2025, at the age of 93.